-Surviving sepsis with LECT2December 17th, 2012 in Medical research /
+Surviving sepsis with LECT2December 17, 2012 in Medicine & Health / Medical research

 Failure to launch an adequate immune response may be at the root of septic shock, according to a study published in The Journal of Experimental Medicine on December 17th.